 Companies have been adding tags to emails from outside of the company for a few years now (If you’re not already doing this, it’s worth considering).
 These are typically warning messages such as “EXTERNAL EMAIL – PROCEED WITH CAUTION” and are added to the top of received emails.

-They serve as a way of both reminding people that emails from outside the company are more usually dangerous, and flag forgeries pretending to be internal messages.
+In an effort to improve email security, they serve as a way of both reminding people that emails from outside the company are usually more dangerous, and flag forgeries pretending to be internal messages.

 While these messages do rely on people taking notice of them, we’ve seen a lower number of people executing our payloads when these messages are enabled, which is fantastic!
-While they shouldn’t be used as the only protection, they do offer one more reminder for users to be careful.
+While they shouldn’t be used as the sole form of email security, they do offer one more reminder for users to be careful.

 From an attacker’s perspective, these warnings are an absolute pain when it comes to our phishing, ransomware or red teaming engagements.
 But there is one common mistake we’ve repeatedly seen that can easily be exploited: